 In October 2015 Slovenia was for the second time elected to the Human Rights Council for the period 2016–2018.
 The election is an acknowledgement to Slovenia, its diplomacy and the long-standing engagement in, and positive contribution to, the protection and implementation of human rights around the world.
-Slovenia served as a member of the Council for the second time and on January 1, Slovenian Permanent Representative in Geneva Ambassador Vojislav Šuc assumed the Charimanship of the Council.
+Slovenia is currently the member of the Human Rights Council for the second time and on January 1, Slovenian Permanent Representative in Geneva Ambassador Vojislav Šuc assumed the Charimanship of the Council.

 In the work of the Third Committee Slovenia participates on the basis of our key priorities, defending the principles of democracy, human rights and dignity.
 Every two years, Slovenia and Belgium table a resolution on the International Convention on the Elimination of All Forms of Racial Discrimination.

 Slovenia participates in open debates of the Security Council, particularly on women, peace and security, and children in armed conflict.
 As a strong supporter and advocate of gender equality and empowerment of women we attach importance to the implementation of the Security Council Resolution 1325 and 2242 on Women, Peace and Security and Security Council Resolution 1820 with an emphasis on sexual violence in armed conflicts and post conflict situations.
 Slovenia is also closely following implementations of Resolutions 1539 and 1612 adopted for protection of children affected by armed conflict.